 - work with customs agents and brokers to procure security and customs permits

-- secure insurance and indemnity coverage
+- secure commercial and indemnity insurance coverage

-- manage facility reports and contracts
+- review facility reports and manage contracts

 Collections care staff are charged with managing the movement of artworks within and between Museum facilities for shipping, display, treatment, and photography.
 Duties include: